Myriopteris lendigera: Description

 Myriopteris lendigera grows from long creeping rhizomes 1–3 mm in diameter with dark brown scales.
 Leaves can be scattered or clustered and range in length from 5 to 30 cm.
 The petiole is usually dark brown.
 The leaf blade is ovate-deltate to oblong-lanceolate and usually 4-pinnate (subdivided 3 times) at the leaf base.
 The blade is 1.5 to 8 cm wide.
 The ultimate leaflet segments are round to slightly oblong and appear beadlike, with a diameter of 1–3 mm.
 Their abaxial (lower) surface is sparsely to moderately pubescent with coarse hairs and the adaxial (upper) surface is glabrous.
-Each leaflet curls under at the edge to form a false indusim.
+Each leaflet curls under at the edge to form a false indusium.
 The spore-bearing sori are usually continuous around segment margins.

 Range and habitat

-Myriopteris lendigera is native to mountains in central and northern Mexico, Central America, Arizona and Texas in the United States, and extends into northeastern South American.
+Myriopteris lendigera is native to mountains in central and northern Mexico, Central America, Arizona and Texas in the United States, and extends into northeastern South America.
 It grows on rocky slopes and ledges, usually on igneous substrates, at altitudes from 1300 to 2400 m.

 Taxonomy

+The species was first described as Pteris lendigera by Antonio José Cavanilles in 1802, based on specimens collected by Luis Née in South America.
+He did not explain his choice of epithet, which means "nit-bearing".
+It probably refers to the small, round shape of the leaf segments and the broad false indusium nearly covering their underside, which gives them an appearance similar to small beads or nits.
+In 1806, Olof Swartz transferred the species to the genus Cheilanthes as Cheilanthes lendigera.
+This placement would be widely accepted over the next two centuries, despite alternative arrangements, such as its transfer to Adiantum as A. lendigerum by Jean Louis Marie Poiret in Lamarck's Encyclopédie Méthodique, Botanique in 1810.

+Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
+This species is commonly known as beaded lip fern.

+Cultivation

+This fern is easily cultivated, and should be grown under high light in well-drained soil.
+The soil should be dry to moist-dry.